History of Island Cemetery

 At this time, in 2024, we have over 12,000 burials in the Island Cemetery, the Annex, and the Friends Cemetery combined.
 It should be noted that quite a few of the names predate the official founding of the cemetery, perhaps moved by descendants to this more elegant burial ground or perhaps erected before the cemetery was incorporated.

-Buildings of Island Cemetery
+The Buildings of Island Cemetery

-The cemetery is home to several architecturally significant buildings, the office building, the receiving vault and the Belmont Chapel.
+The cemetery is home to several architecturally significant buildings, the office building, the receiving vault (since demolished) and the Belmont Chapel.
 Work on the cemetery office on Warner Street, designed by Herbert Wilson began in 1902.
 The one-and-a-half story brick structure (see photo) with a broad arched entrance and a central clock tower was finally opened in 1921 after a redesign to eliminate cracks in the clock tower.

-Another important building was a receiving vault (see photo below) built to temporarily store bodies in winter months when the ground is too frozen to dig a permanent grave.
+Another important building was a receiving vault (see photo) built to temporarily store bodies in winter months when the ground is too frozen to dig a permanent grave.
 It was designed by Edwin Wilbar in 1894 in a temple form.
 It fell into disrepair and was finally demolished in 1985.

 The August Belmont Memorial Chapel was commissioned by August Belmont in 1886 and deeded to the Island Cemetery for public use in 1888.
+The photo is a postcard image from early 1900’s.